kaosagnt/ansible-everyday/README.md

-# Kaosagnt's Ansible Everyday utils #
+# Kaosagnt's Ansible Everyday Utils #

 This project contains many of the Ansible playbooks that I use daily as a Systems Administrator in the persute of easy server task automation.